luismr/talkalot-apps-api/README.md

 * SOX
 * SOX-MP3

-If you don't have these packages installed, please google it depending you operating system.
+If you don't have these packages installed, please google it depending on your operating system.

 ## Instalation